Chili’s Southwest Chicken Soup

 9. Garnish soup with fried corn tortilla strips, chopped cilantro, and shredded cheese if desired.

 Not only is this southwestern chicken soup recipe amazingly delicious, but it is also so simple to throw together.
-In no time at all, you have perfect winter comfort in a bowl.
+In no time, you will have perfect winter comfort in a bowl.

-I love mine with fried tortilla chips on top, but if you like, you could skip the tortilla strips and serve the soup with cornbread for a hearty, comforting meal.
+I love mine with fried tortilla chips on top, but you could skip the tortilla strips and serve the soup with cornbread for a hearty, comforting meal.

 two bowls of spicy chicken soup with tortilla strips and lime